-Stephen is an outstanding motivational speaker and spiritual teacher.
+Stephen is a mystic, motivational speaker, and spiritual counselor.

 Born and raised in Ghana, his hometown is Elmina.
 From the age of seven, he was raised in Kumasi, having been adopted by his aunt.
 He has three sisters.
 His younger brother, Alex, passed in February of 2011.

-Stephen attended Prempeh College, a top high school in Ghana, where he majored in History, Geography and Economics.
-During the annual speech and prize giving day in 1993, he was the best student in his class.
+Stephen attended Prempeh College, a top high school in Ghana, where he majored in History, Geography, and Economics.
+During the annual speech and prize giving day in 1993, he won the prize for best student in his class.
 After high school, he gained admission to Wesley College of Education where he majored in Physical Education and Mathematics.
 Upon graduation, he became a certified public-school teacher and taught Math for two years at the Atasomanso M/A Junior Secondary School (1998-2000).

 From the age of four, Stephen became fascinated with the idea of becoming a Catholic priest.
 Most of his family attended the Catholic Church.
-He received infant baptism at two months and was given the name “Stephen,” having been baptized by the Rev. Fr.
+He received infant baptism when he was two months old and was given the name, “Stephen,” having been baptized by the Rev. Fr.
 Stephen Veronica Kyei.
 He became an altar boy at the age of thirteen.

 As he grew, his interest in becoming a priest intensified.
 He mentioned this to his family, but they dismissed it as a childhood fancy that was sure to disappear once he grew up.
-Nevertheless, after graduating from junior high school, he sought to be admitted to St. Hubert’s Seminary in Kumasi.
+Nevertheless, after graduating from junior high school, he sought admission to St. Hubert’s Seminary in Kumasi.